MIT-Emerging-Talent/ET6-CDSP-group-19-repo/5_communication_strategy/README.md

 > - **Digital habits:** Frequently searches academic journals and repositories; attends
 >   webinars and conferences; collaborates through shared datasets and code
 >   repositories; occasionally shares findings on Medium
-> - **How he would use our website:** Integrates datasets into comparative analyses;
->   cites findings in policy briefs for government and NGO stakeholders; recommends
->   research reports to peers in academia and policy circles

 ## How Will We Reach Them?